 To trace these numbers, the RIAA's list of platinum and gold albums served as a starting point.
 When additional sales data could be found via Wikipedia and other sources, the albums were sorted by those figures.
 When exact numbers were found, only U.S. sales were considered.
 In many cases, all that's out there numbers-wise is platinum status.
-For the numerous albums where all that's known is five or six time platinum accolades, the artists are alphabetized, in line with RIAA's own list.
+For the numerous albums where all that's known is five or six-time platinum accolades, the artists are alphabetized, in line with RIAA's list.

 50. Strait Out of the Box, George Strait (1995)

 The math gets a little fuzzy for Strait Out of the Box.
-It's eight times platinum, but apparently that figure takes into account that each purchase included four different CDs.
+It's eight times platinum, but that figure takes into account that each purchase included four different CDs.
 Even if the actual sales are in the 2 million range, it's still the best-selling box set in country music history.

 49. Greatest Hits, Hank Williams Jr. (1982)

 Since SoundScan numbers were first considered in 1991, Bocephus' greatest hits album has sold an absurd 3.4 million copies.

 The greatest hit-maker of them all's chart-topper roundup has sold over 3.7 million copies in the states.

 Swift's eclectic in-between period that saw her shifting from country-influenced pop to just straight-up modern pop music gifted us this 4.2 million-selling album.

 Swift's days as a pop-accessible country singer brought new eyes and ears to the genre through such albums as this 4.5 million-seller.